Tuesday, August 27, 2024

 Both Jews and Christians believe in the Old Testament of the Bible, which reiterates the promise of the Redeemer (Mesiah).
 The Old Testament, a chronicle of the battle of the ages between good and evil is really a history of salvation and preparation for the Redeemer.
 One cannot understand the New Testament --which is the fulfillment of the promise-- without understanding the Old Testament.
 The Holy Family was Jewish and Christ was raised as a Jew.
 Thus it can be said that salvation came through the Jews.

 Four thousand years after the fall of Adam and Eve, God kept His promise and sent His only begotten Son, Jesus Christ, the second person of the Holy Trinity, humbling Himself to become one of us with many of the same difficulties of living, first as a helpless infant and later to teach us how to live and save us from our sins.
+He loved us so much that He wanted to become just like us, fully human and fully divine, in every way except sin from the womb to the tomb.

 In anticipation of His Ascension into Heaven Christ instituted the sacrament of the Holy Eucharist on Holy Thursday......"This is my Body" and "This is my Blood", the transubstantiation of ordinary bread and wine into His body and blood, soul and divinity......the Lamb of God which the apostles consumed as we do today in Holy Communion.
 He then ordained the apostles and their successors to do the same today in His name with the words: “Do this in memory of me”.